apchamberlain/poker-detector/README.md

 `make find-all-hands` will process the data file created by `make list-all-combinations` (or create it if it doesn't already exist), then generate a corresponding file with two columns, cards and poker hand (if there is one).
-It will also print some interesting summary statistics about the number of each type of hand found in the sample data--in other words, answering questions like "The next time I play poker, what's the chance I'll be dealt a royal flush?" and so on.
+It will also generate some interesting summary statistics about the number of each type of hand found in the sample data--in other words, answering questions like "The next time I play poker, what's the chance I'll be dealt a royal flush?" and so on.